allfed/Population-Loss-NW/README.md

 `scripts/HEMP.ipynb` contains the standalone code to calculate the disablement of industrial capacity due to HEMP.
 For the scenarios currently considered, EMP effects can be applied separately from the effects of direct destruction of industrial capacity.
 However, this could change in the future, which would necessitate a more integrated approach.
 This was avoided at this stage to keep the codebase simple.

+`scripts/industry-loss-per-sector.ipynb` transforms loss of total industrial capacity per country into loss of industrial capacity per sector using the code in `src/sectors.py` and `data/industry-sectors/`.

 ## Verification
 To verify that the implementation is correct, we can compare to the [results](https://pubs.aip.org/view-large/figure/45882429/37_1_f1.jpg) of Toon et al. Below is a comparison between the number of casualties (in millions) in different scenarios.
 Note that this includes fatalities and injuries to facilitate the comparison with the results of Toon et al. Everything seems to work ok.
 Some numbers are significantly higher, but this can be attributed to population increase over the years (India in particular).
 Note that this verification was performed using the same 15 kt base yield as Toon et al. (the default code uses 18 kt).